beckettloose/OpenCFE/README.md

 OpenCFE is a piggyback computer module for your P2 Volvo that uses custom software to enhance many vehicle functions.

+> [!WARNING]
+> This project is work-in-progress!
+Do not expect anything to work, as no stable version exists.

 At the moment, this project is only compatible with Volvos built on the P2 platform.
 Support may eventually be added for P1 and P3 cars, but don't count on it.

 Feature availability depends on model year and options, but some examples include: